 Alta Award Categories

-- Campus as a Living Lab Award: Recognizes a student (graduate or undergraduate) who completes an outstanding project or initiative that makes the U more sustainable.
+- Craig B. Forster Campus as a Living Lab Award: Recognizes a student (graduate or undergraduate) who completes an outstanding project or initiative that makes the U more sustainable.
+Reviewed by the Sustainable Campus Initiative Fund Allocations Committee.
+Find review criteria here.

-- Sustainability Integration Award: Recognizes an instructor (at any level) who successfully integrates sustainability education into their course(s).
+- Sustainability Education Integration Award: Recognizes an instructor (at any level) who successfully integrates sustainability education into their course(s).
+Reviewed by the Sustainability Education Advisory Committee.
+Find review criteria here.

 - Elizabeth Archuleta, associate chair of Ethnic Studies in the College of Social and Cultural Transformation received the Sustainability Education Integration Award for her course “American Indian/Indigenous Women,” as well as her work fostering sustainability education across campus.